Vodka (horse): 2006: two-year old season

-In 2006, Vodka won her first race start and was second in the ungraded Kigiku Sho race which was also contested at the Kyoto Racecourse before she won the G1 Hanshin Juvenile Fillies race at the Hanshin Racecourse, beating out Aston Machan by a neck.
-Vodka was then awarded the 2006 JRA Award for Best Two-Year-Old Filly.
+In 2006, Vodka won her first race start and was second in the ungraded Kigiku Sho, both of which were contested at the Kyoto Racecourse.
+Vodka would then go on to win the G1 Hanshin Juvenile Fillies race held at the Hanshin Racecourse, beating out Aston Machan by a neck.
+For her accomplishments, Vodka was awarded the 2006 JRA Award for Best Two-Year-Old Filly.

-At three years: 2007
+2007: three-year old season

 In 2007, Vodka won her first start in the ungraded Elfin Stakes, followed by another win in the G3 Tulip Sho, from Daiwa Scarlet, who finished in second place.
-At her next start on 8 April, in the G1 Oka Sho (Cherry Blossom Awards), the first race of the Japanese Filly Triple Crown, Daiwa Scarlet relegated Vodka to second place.
+At her next start on 8 April, in the G1 Oka Shō (Japanese 1000 Guineas), the first race of the Japanese Triple Tiara, Daiwa Scarlet relegated Vodka to second place.
 Daiwa Scarlet and Vodka would go on to meet a total of four times that year.
 Daiwa Scarlet bested her in three of those races.
 One of those contests was not a win for Daiwa Scarlet though, in the 2007 G1 Arima Kinen at Nakayama Racecourse, Daiwa Scarlet finished second to Matsurida Gogh, with Vodka finishing 11th.